-Gig workers, by and large, are not agency-placed as they market themselves out through on-line platforms, by word-of-mouth or in some other way.
+Gig workers, by and large, are not agency-placed as they market themselves out through on-line platforms (corporate branded or not), by word-of-mouth or in some other way.
 And, unlike their independent contractor brethren they juggle multiple short-term projects for multiple employers at the same time.
 Gig freelancers may or may not receive a 1099 from their employers – a homeowner, for example, who hires a handyman will likely not report the worker’s earnings even if they meet the IRS minimum of $600 – for wages earned but, in any event, they become responsible for reporting their earnings and therefore their taxes.

 IS THERE A PLACE FOR SERVICE IN THE GIG ECONOMY?